 History of AWS

-If you have any doubts or queries related to AWS, do post on AWS Community.
+If you have any doubts or queries related to AWS, do post them on our AWS Community!

-Amazon Web Services (AWS) vs. Google Cloud
+Amazon Web Services (AWS) vs Google Cloud Platform (GCP)

 There has been much debate going on about which among the two is the best, but the result never came out with a clear winner.
 Let’s understand the differences in the services and capabilities of these two major Cloud Computing platforms.

 |Wide range of services